-3.5.3.3 Credit risk
+3.5.7.4 Credit risk

-Credit risk is the risk that a specific counterparty will fail to meet its obligations under financial instrument contracts with the Fund.
-The Fund directly invests in equities and, as a result, is not exposed to significant credit risk.
+Credit risk is the risk arising from the possibility that a specific counterparty may be unable to meet its obligations under financial instrument contracts with the Fund.
+The Fund invests directly and indirectly through underlying investment funds in bonds and other fixed-income securities and additionally uses credit default swaps to manage credit risk.

-The total amount of the maximum credit risk of the Fund is 16,176.
+The total amount of the maximum credit risk of the Fund is 275,603 (2023: 242,010).